Summer Enrichment Program

-Registration is now open for 2019!
-Have fun, make friends, go on adventures, and sharpen your academic skills through the Pigeon Center’s summer enrichment program.
+Have fun, make friends, go on adventures, and sharpen your academic skills through the PCMDC’s Summer Enrichment Program (SEP).

-Activities are centered on an overarching theme such as science, math and music; how to be my best me (character education), or global discovery.
-Participants play outside and help grow vegetables and flowers in the center’s garden and their garden plots at Grace Episcopal Church and Francis Cove Church.
-They enjoy crafts, music and games, as well as reading and math activities.
-Special programs range from yoga to anti-bullying.
+Activities are centered on an overarching theme such as science, math, music, character education (how to be my best me), and global discovery.
+Participants play outside and help grow vegetables and flowers in the PCMDC’s garden as well as garden plots at Grace Episcopal Church and Francis Cove Church.
+Students enjoy crafts, music, and games as well as reading and math activities.
+Special programs vary from year to year but range from yoga to anti-bullying.

 - Miller Farm to swim, ride horses and enjoy other activities;

 - Martin Luther King Jr. Museum in Atlanta or the Greensboro Civil Rights Museum, or the International Human Civil Rights Museum in Atlanta;

 - Carowinds theme park;

 - Cherokee Indian Reservation for fun and educational activities;